socialvibe/truex-ads-docs/bluescript-reference.md

 ##### (21) - `popStep`

+[Deprecated: "step stacking" is no longer supported, not even available on HTML5.
+Use explicit `replaceStep` actions instead.]

 Removes the current BlueScript step from the stack, replacing it with the next step on the navigational stack.

 ##### Parameters